-Summer is the most common season for weddings.
-Brides and grooms are busy planning their weddings months and years in advance, making sure they have the right colors, the right venue, and the right music for the first dance.
+Brides and grooms plan their weddings months and even years in advance, making sure they have the right colors, the right venue, and the right music for the first dance.

 However, one area in wedding planning is often less researched: the wedding ceremony music.
 Many couples use standard wedding ceremony music, including Mendelssohn's "Wedding March" and Wagner's "Bridal Chorus."
 What the couples do not know is that some of those standard pieces have been very controversial.